On the Tambara Affine Line: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Clark Lyons, Nat Stapleton, and Yuri Sulyma for helpful discussions.
+The authors would like to thank Mike Hill, Clark Lyons, Nat Stapleton, and Yuri Sulyma for helpful discussions.
 We also thank Will Sawin for comments leading to \Cref{remark: A2 is hard to compute}.
-And last but not least, we enthusiastically thank Gustavo Mezzetti for developing the \texttt{halloweenmath} {\LaTeX} package.
+Finally, we are grateful to an anonymous referee for their valuable comments and helpful suggestions.

 Chan was partially supported by NSF grant DMS-2135960.
 Mehrle, Quigley, and Van Niel were partially supported by NSF grant DMS-2135884.
 Quigley was also partially supported by NSF grant DMS-2414922 (formerly DMS-2203785 and DMS-2314082).
 Spitz was partially supported by NSF grant DMS-2136090.